-Finally, if you have small children, make sure cords and chains are not hanging down in a loop to eliminate the risk of strangulation.
-You can learn more on this here.
+Finally, if you have small children, make sure cords and chains are not hanging down in a loop.
+You can find out more on the risks here.

-4. Staining wood: Staining wood is a really easy task to carry out yourself.
+Staining wood is a really simple task to carry out yourself.
 Prepare by sanding down the surface of the furniture until it's completely smooth.
 Next, clean the wood with white spirit and apply the wood stain with a rag or sponge.
 Finally, apply a finish protector.

 Don't forget to turn your water off at the mains before you start, though.
 And have some towels on standby in case you need to mop up any excess water.